vtorosyan/vtorosyan.github.io/_posts/2016/08/2016-8-31-natural-testing.md

 Although it's not really convenient to put the specification in the initialization block of Spek, but we have purely behaviour driven, human readable and machine executable test.

 Spek is the most used framework in Kotlin world now, but not the only one.
-If you are coming from Scala world check out the [KotlinTest](https://github.com/kotlintest/kotlintest){:target="_blank"}, which is highly inspired by [ScalaTest](http://www.scalatest.org/){:target="_blank"}.
+If you are coming from Scala world you may find interesting the [KotlinTest](https://github.com/kotlintest/kotlintest){:target="_blank"}, which is highly inspired by [ScalaTest](http://www.scalatest.org/){:target="_blank"}.

-Check out the list below for other frameworks/libraries for Kotlin
+Check out the list below for other frameworks/libraries for Kotlin/JVM

 * [spek](https://github.com/jetbrains/spek){:target="_blank"} - A specification framework for JVM.
 * [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin){:target="_blank"} - A small library that provides helper functions to work with Mockito in Kotlin.